By Jessica Russo

 Driving time: 1h

 Holy Toledo!
 This holy ancient walled city is a fan-favorite.
-Gawk at 13th-century Toledo Cathedral and the grand cloisters of 15th-century Monastery of San Juan de los Reyes.
+Marvel at 13th-century Toledo Cathedral and the grand cloisters of 15th-century Monastery of San Juan de los Reyes.
 Stroll through charming streets lined with unique shops and fantastic restaurants!
 Pro-tip: When visiting Toledo, be sure to visit Consuegra, a small area just 45-minutes away, known for its postcard-worthy windmills.

 Driving time: 1h 40m